UCL/NeonatalSleepWake/README.md

 ### Dependencies

 These scripts require MATLAB 2019b or later.
+They require [eeglab](https://sccn.ucsd.edu/eeglab/index.php) to be installed and the installation directory added to the MATLAB path.

 ### Usage